GuillermoChessani/KatalonDemo_OrangeHRM/README.md

-# Katalon Studio Automation Regression Tests - Human Resources Page
+# Katalon Studio Automation Regression Tests - OrangeHRM.com Page

 This Katalon Studio project contains automated regression tests for the Human Resources page of the OrangeHRM application.